JurgenDS/quizmaster/docs/dev-environment/dev-env-codespaces.md

-# Develop Quizmaster in GutHub Codespaces
+# Develop Quizmaster in GitHub Codespaces

 ## Create a Codespace